Tag

 Inkscape cons:

-A bit intimidating to learn for newbies and non-designers
+A bit intimidating to for newbies and non-designers

 At first glance, Inkscape is quite different from Photoshop.
 It definitely has a stronger focus on graphics vs. photos, containing lots of tools for geometric pattern design, shape creation, and alignment.